ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

 # Preparing Your Kardia Data for Telehealth Appointments

-You can review your Kardia ECG monitoring data and prepare comprehensive reports for your upcoming telehealth appointment with your cardiologist.
 Preparing your Kardia ECG data before your telehealth appointment ensures your doctor has comprehensive information about your heart health trends.
-This preparation includes reviewing your Kardia analysis, understanding your reports, and verifying data synchronization with your healthcare provider's systems.
+This guide shows you how to access your Health Summary, generate comprehensive reports, and verify your data is ready to share with your healthcare provider.

 ## Prerequisites |